These dinners, candy boxes and events will help you usher in the Year of the Snake.

 We’d be remiss not to mention the popular and playful lion and dragon dances, where a talented team of dancers collectively simulate the ferocious movement of the body and head, constantly matching its timing to the beating drum and cymbals.

-Downtown Chinatown’s two-day Lunar New Year Celebrations will feature lion dances alongside musical performances, cooking demos, fortune telling and cultural booths at Chinatown Centre and Dragon City Mall (February 10 & 11, 2024).
+Downtown Chinatown’s two-day Lunar New Year Celebrations will feature lion dances alongside musical performances, cooking demos, fortune telling and cultural booths at Chinatown Centre and Dragon City Mall.

 More about Lunar New Year

-As a result, Lunar New Year is tied to the new moon between the middle of January and late February.
+This is why the Lunar New Year is on a different date each year and tied to the new moon between the middle of January and late February.
 According to the Chinese calendar, there is a cycle of 12 zodiac animals.
-2024 is the Year of the Dragon, symbolizing strength, fortune, wisdom and success.
+2025 is the Year of the Snake, symbolizing strength, fortune, wisdom and success.

 It’s worth noting that Lunar New Year is celebrated for 15 days until the arrival of the full moon (called the Festival of Lanterns).
 Contrast that to Tet and Seollal, which are celebrated for three days.